-The level of uncertainty in today's global marketplace and the velocity of change continue to produce a multitude of potential risks that can disrupt an organization's business model and strategy on very short notice.
-Unfolding events in Eastern Europe, changes in government leadership in several countries around the globe, escalating inflation, rising interest rates, ever-present cyber threats, competition for talent and specialized skill sets, continued disruptions in global supply chains, rapidly developing technologies ... these represent just a sampling of the complex web of drivers of risks that may threaten an organization's achievement of its objectives.
+The level of uncertainty in today's global marketplace and the velocity of change continue to produce a multitude of potential risks that can disrupt an organisation's business model and strategy on very short notice.
+Unfolding events in Eastern Europe, changes in government leadership in several countries around the globe, escalating inflation, rising interest rates, ever-present cyber threats, competition for talent and specialised skill sets, continued disruptions in global supply chains, rapidly developing technologies ... these represent just a sampling of the complex web of drivers of risks that may threaten an organisation's achievement of its objectives.
 Uncertainty and risk are here to stay.
-Keeping abreast of emerging risk issues and market opportunities is critical to improving organizational resilience.
-The need for robust, strategic approaches to anticipating and managing risks cannot be over-emphasized.
-Boards of directors and executive management teams who choose to manage risks on a reactive basis are likely to be left behind those who embrace the reality that risk and return are interconnected and recognize the benefits of proactively managing risks through a strategic lens.
-Those leaders who understand how insights about emerging risks can be used to navigate the world of uncertainty nimbly increase their organization's ability to pivot when the unexpected occurs.
+Keeping abreast of emerging risk issues and market opportunities is critical to improving organisational resilience.

+The need for robust, strategic approaches to anticipating and managing risks cannot be over-emphasised.
+Boards of directors and executive management teams who choose to manage risks on a reactive basis are likely to be left behind those who embrace the reality that risk and return are interconnected and recognise the benefits of proactively managing risks through a strategic lens.
+Those leaders who understand how insights about emerging risks can be used to navigate the world of uncertainty nimbly increase their organisation's ability to pivot when the unexpected occurs.
 That can translate into sustainable competitive advantage.

 To help executives and boards better identify potential risks on the horizon, Protiviti and NC State University's ERM Initiative are pleased to provide this report focusing on the top risks currently on the minds of boards of directors and senior executives around the globe.
-This report contains results from our 11th annual worldwide risk survey of directors and executives to obtain their views on the extent to which a broad collection of risks is likely to affect their organizations over the next year -2023.
-In addition to insights about near-term risks in 2023, we also asked respondents to consider how these risks will affect their organizations a decade from now (in 2032).
+This report contains results from our 11th annual worldwide risk survey of directors and executives to obtain their views on the extent to which a broad collection of risks is likely to affect their organisations over the next year - 2023.
+In addition to insights about near-term risks in 2023, we also asked respondents to consider how these risks will affect their organisations a decade from now (in 2032).

-Our respondent group of 1,304 executives, comprised primarily of board members and C-suite executives from all major regions of the world, provided their perspectives about the potential impact in 2023, and also in 2032, of 38 specific risks across three dimensions.1 want to consider as they evaluate the effectiveness of their organization's risk governance processes in light of the key findings.
+Our respondent group of 1,304 executives, comprised primarily of board members and C-suite executives from all major regions of the world, provided their perspectives about the potential impact in 2023, and also in 2032, of 38 specific risks across three dimensions.

+- Macroeconomic risks likely to affect their organisation's growth opportunities - Strategic risks the organisation faces that may affect the validity of its strategy for pursuing growth opportunities - Operational risks that might affect key operations of the organisation in executing its strategy want to consider as they evaluate the effectiveness of their organisation's risk governance processes in light of the key findings.
 Then, we discuss the overall risk concerns for 2023, including how they have changed from the two most recent surveys conducted for 2022 and 2021.
 We also provide a discussion of the top risk concerns for 2032 (and changes from our survey last year about 2031 top risk concerns).
-We follow with a review of results by size of organization and type of executive position, as well as a breakdown by industry, geographic location and type of ownership structure (i.e., public company, privately held, or not-for-profit and governmental organizations).
-We conclude with a discussion of plans among organizations to improve their capabilities for managing risks and end with diagnostic questions executives and directors may find helpful to consider when evaluating risk assessment and risk management processes.
+We follow with a review of results by size of organisation and type of executive position, as well as a breakdown by industry, geographic location and type of ownership structure (i.e., public company, privately held, or not-for-profit and governmental organisations).
+We conclude with a discussion of plans among organisations to improve their capabilities for managing risks and end with diagnostic questions executives and directors may find helpful to consider when evaluating risk assessment and risk management processes.